Kometa-Team/Kometa/docs/home/guides/local.md

 **NOTE: The rest of this walkthrough assumes you are staying in this directory in this terminal/Powershell window.**

-**IMPORTANT: In the future, when you want to run PMM at teh command line, you have to be in this directory.**
+**IMPORTANT: In the future, when you want to run PMM at the command line, you have to be in this directory.**

 When you open a command window to run PMM, the first step will always be: